AIDA – still relevant in UX: From attention to action in the digital user journey

 AIDA - still relevant in UX

-Even in a world of AI, algorithms, and automation, the same four principles apply to how humans act.
+Even in a world of AI, algorithms, and automation, the same four principles still apply to how people act.

 The AIDA model is more than 100 years old, but it is still just as relevant.
-No matter how digital the world becomes, humans still move through the same four phases when we discover, consider, and act.
+Because no matter how digital the world becomes, people still move through the same four phases when we discover, consider, and act.

 Attention.
 Interest.
 Desire.
 Action.
-Four simple steps that - when connected correctly - become the backbone of any user journey.
+Four simple steps that – when correctly linked – become the backbone of any user journey.

-“AIDA is not just a marketing model - it is human psychology in motion.”
+“AIDA is not just a marketing model – it's human psychology in motion.”

-It all starts with attention.
+Everything starts with attention.
 Not with words, but with feeling.
-We only stop when something hits us - an image, a mood, a tone.
-TikTok has it down to a science: the first two seconds determine whether you stay or scroll on.
+We only stop when something resonates with us – an image, a mood, a tone.
+TikTok has turned it into a science: the first two seconds determine whether you stay or scroll on.

 In UX, Attention is about creating visual and emotional recognition.
 A hero image that feels like your brand.
-A headline that arouses curiosity.
-A tone that is felt - not just read.
+A headline that sparks curiosity.
+A tone that is felt – not just read.

-Once you have captured attention, you need to build understanding.
-This is where Andrea (the emotions) meets Kaj (the reason).
-The user asks: “What is this?
-Can I trust it?”
+Once you've captured attention, you need to build understanding.
+Here Andrea (emotions) meets Kaj (reason).
+The user asks: "What is this?
+Can I trust it?"

 Interest is about creating clarity and credibility.
-Here UX wins over advertising: through structure, flow and honesty.
-It's about making it easy to explore - not about pushing to buy.
+This is where UX wins over advertising: through structure, flow, and honesty.
+It's about making it easy to explore – not about pushing for a purchase.

 Desire – Create desire, not pressure

 Desire arises when the user feels understood.
-It’s not manipulation – it’s meaning.
-Instagram, Spotify and Joe & The Juice are masters of Desire.
-They design experiences that awaken identity: “This fits me.”
+It's not manipulation – it's meaning.
+Instagram, Spotify, and Joe & The Juice are masters of Desire.
+They design experiences that awaken identity: "This suits me."

-UX at this stage is about showing relevance.
+UX at this stage is about demonstrating relevance.
 Connecting the product with emotions, values, and dreams.
 When the user feels seen, Desire turns into action.

 Action - Make it easy to act

 Action is the culmination of everything that came before.
-If the experience has been intuitive and safe, the action happens on its own.
-It's not the button that converts - it's the journey to get there.
+If the experience has been intuitive and reassuring, the action happens naturally.
+It's not the button that converts – it's the journey to it.

-Amazon, MobilePay and ILVE are good examples.
-Checkout is so simple that Kaj feels in control - and Andrea still feels the vibe.
-That's UX when function and emotion merge in one click.
+Amazon, MobilePay, and ILVE are good examples.
+Checkout is so simple that Kaj feels in control – and Andrea still feels the mood.
+This is UX when function and feeling merge in one click.

 💡 Remember this